 In question 7, omit damage items c and d if the plaintiff elects not to present proof of actual damages for harm to reputation and for shame, mortification, or hurt feelings.
-Unless-Whether or not proof for both categories is offered, include question 8.
-For these categories, the jury may find no actual damages proven but must still make an award of assumed damages.
+Unless Whether or not proof for both categories is offered, include question 8.
+For these categories, the jury may find that no actual damages have been proven but must still make an award of assumed damages.

-Additional questions on the issue of punitive damages may be needed if the defendant is a corporate or other entity.
+Additional questions may be needed on the issue of punitive damages if the defendant is a corporate or other entity.

-Omit question 10 if the issue of punitive damages has been bifurcated.
+Omit question 12 if the issue of punitive damages has been bifurcated.